QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

 We now decribe an alternative way for society to allocate $n$  houses to $m$ possible buyers in a way that maximizes total value across all potential buyers.

-We continue to assume that each buyer is allowed to have at most one house.
+We continue to assume that each buyer can purchase at most one house.

-We describe a mechanism that is a very special case of a Groves-Clarke mechanism.
+The mechanism  is a very special case of a Groves-Clarke mechanism({cite}`Groves_73`, {cite}`Clarke_71`).

-It's simple structure substantially simplifies writing Python code to find an optimal allocation.
+Its special structure substantially simplifies writing Python code to find an optimal allocation.

 Our mechanims works like this.